gasp-xyz/avs-operator-setup/README.md

 ```bash
 docker compose down
 ```
-### Opt-out into Mangata AVS
+### Opt-out into AVS
 ```bash
 ./run.sh opt-out
 ```
 ### Upgrade your node

-Upgrade the AVS software for your Mangata Finalizer service setup by following the steps below:
+Upgrade the AVS software for your Finalizer service setup by following the steps below:

 **Step 1:** Pull the latest repo